rikas/cloudflare_localizable/README.md

-# CloudflareLocalizable
+# CloudFlareLocalizable

 If you're using CloudFlare you can easily get the country information of users requesting your application.
-Just include CloudflareLocalizable in your controller.
+Just include CloudFlareLocalizable in your controller.

 ## Installation